ibm-cloud-docs/logs-router/about.md

 When you manage targets, consider the following information:

-- When you create a target, you can only add 1 target.

-    When tenant is created, at least one target has to be specified.
-You can only define 2 targets per tenant.
-Therefore, you can only add 1 target to an existing tenant. {: note}

-    The target name must be unique within the region and not exceed 35 characters in length.
-If you attempt to create a target with a name that already exists within the region or is too long, an error is returned and your target is not created.
-    {: note}

 - You can update the target configuration details such as target host, target port, target name, target instance CRN, and more.

-- You can delete only 1 target from a tenant.

 - You can list all the targets in a tenant by using the `v1/tenants/tenantID/targets` route.